CruxConnect/crux-docs/_tools/get_discovery_participation.md

 : (string) The Universal Unique Identifier for the Discovery Catalog.
 Required if participation is true.
 Empty/Ignored if not participating.

 date_joined
-: (string) Date joined the discovery catalog
+: (string) Most recent date supplier made themselves visible in the discovery catalog

 requested_by
-: (object) Person who requested participation in the discovery catalog
+: (object) Person Object for supplier employee who requested the supplier's visibility in the Discovery Marketplace.

 approved_by
-: (object) Who approved the participation including a uuid and details on the person
+: (object) Crux employee who approved the supplier's visibility in the Discovery Marketplace

 #### Requested By
 <!-- task-github-127 use Person include file -->

-uuid
-: (string) Universal Unique Identifier for the contact.

-first_name
-: (string) First Name of the contact.

-last_name
-: (string) Last Name of the contact.

-email
-: (string) Email address of the contact.
-Maximum length is 200 characters

-phone
-: (string) Phone number of the contact.
-Maximum length is 20 characters

-job_title
-: (string) Job title of the contact.
+{% include objects/contact.md %}

 #### Approved By

 uuid
-: (string) The Universal Unique Identifier for the Approval Object
+: (string) The Universal Unique Identifier

 person
 : (object) Person who approved the discovery participation request